Mr-G-D/job-finder/README.md

 ## 🚀 Project Overview

-This Python script performs automated job search on **Amazon's career portal** by continuously monitoring job listings for new opportunities.
+This Python script performs automated job search on **career portal** by continuously monitoring job listings for new opportunities.
 The main tasks are:

 - **Web Scraping**: Using **Selenium** to interact with the job search page.
 - **Job Monitoring**: Checking if jobs are available based on specific search criteria.